 To unravel whether and to what extent the blocking of websites was subject to court warrants, the Court recalled that Article 20.5 of the Constitution prescribes that the seizure of publications, recordings, and other means of information could only be ordered by a judicial decision.
 However, the Court stressed that a literal interpretation of the Article was insufficient since the notion of what websites are and what their use entails could not have been conceived by the Spanish Constituent Assembly of 1978.
 Similarly, the Court pointed out that its own case law did not serve as a guide since it had never ruled on this specific question.
-Therefore, the Court determined that a purposive interpretation could shed light on the issue.
-The Court first noted that the goal of Article 20.5 of the Constitution is to prohibit the administrative or governmental seizure of publications and noted that its origins could be traced to a reaction to arbitrary and abusive practices in the past.
-Thus, the Court explained that what was constitutionally prohibited was not to seize illegal publications or prevent their dissemination.
-Instead, it stated that what was constitutionally prohibited was for administrative authorities to decide independently.
-The purpose of the latter, the Court remarked, was to curb administrative arbitrariness and, most importantly, to entrust the review of the facts and the weighing of interests to an impartial, independent authority that only responds to legal reasoning.
+Therefore, the Court determined that a purposive interpretation would potentially shed light on the issue.
+The Court first observed that the goal of Article 20.5 of the Constitution was to prohibit the administrative or governmental seizure of publications and noted that its origins could be traced as a reaction to arbitrary and abusive practices in the past.
+Thus, the Court explained that the seizure or dissemination of illegal publications was not constitutionally prohibited per se, and it was for administrative authorities to decide on the matter independently.
+The purpose of the latter, the Court remarked, was to curb administrative arbitrariness and, most importantly, to entrust the review of the facts and the weighing of interests to an impartial, independent authority that only responded to legal reasoning.

 In the Court's opinion, websites fell into the category of "other media" within the meaning of Article 20.5 of the Constitution.
-Moreover, it noted that news, data, and factual judgments (information), as well as opinions, positions, and value judgments (expressions), circulate publicly through the Internet, and in this sense, websites play a role very similar to that of traditional media.
+Moreover, it considered that news, data, and factual judgments (information), as well as opinions, positions, and value judgments (expressions), circulate publicly through the Internet, and as such, websites played a role very similar to that of traditional media.
 Therefore, the Court determined that Article 20.5 of the Constitution applied to the blocking of websites.
-However, the Court cautioned that websites that do not contain information or content that constitutes expression could not be characterized as "information media".
+However, the Court cautioned that websites that did not contain information or content that constituted expression could not be characterized as "information media".

 By applying the aforementioned considerations to the instant case, the Court noted that WOW’s publications about the properties of mifepristone and misoprostol were information, and advertising their use constituted expression.
 Nevertheless, the Court stated that offering the drugs online in exchange for monetary compensation was neither one nor the other.
-Instead, the Court considered that using the website to make a contractual offer fell outside the scope of Article 20.5 of the Constitution.
-In the Court's opinion, Article 20.5 of the Constitution applies only when the purpose of publications, recordings, or other information is that of circulation of ideas, regardless of whether they deal with facts or values.
+Instead, the Court held that using the website to make a contractual offer fell outside the scope of Article 20.5 of the Constitution.
+In the Court's opinion, Article 20.5 of the Constitution applied only when the purpose of publications, recordings, or other information was that of circulation of ideas, regardless of whether they dealt with facts or values.
 Therefore, the Court remarked that Article 20.5 allowed administrative determinations to block websites solely when no information or expressions are at play.